Strong corks derived from the Akbulut cork: Definitions and background

 If two strongly invertible knots \((K,\tau)\) and \((K',\tau')\) are Sakuma equivalent, then they are related by a sequence of the involutive Reidemeister moves, together with an equivariant isotopy passing through the point at \(\infty\) and a \(180^{\circ}\) rotation about the origin; see \cite[Theorem 2.4]{Lobb2019ARO} and \cite[Theorem 2.10]{arXiv:2507.13642}.

 In \cite[Section 5]{Dai2020CorksIA}, it is shown that if \(K\) is an equivariant knot in \(Y\) with symmetry \(\tau\), then \(\tau\) extends to an involution on any Dehn surgery along \(K\).
 We also denote it by \(\tau\).
 Moreover, \(\tau\) extends over the 2-handle cobordism given by attaching a 2-handle along \(K\).
 Similarly, if \(L\) is a link equipped with \(\tau\) that exchanges some pairs of components with the same framings, then \(\tau\) extends to involutions on surgered manifolds and 2-handle cobordisms.

+We define (\(\Z_2\)-)equivariant handles and equivariant attaching maps.
+For a more general setting, see \cite{Was69} and \cite{ms2025}.